PradipCodes/Java-Cheatsheet/README.md

 - All interface methods are *implicitly* abstract
 - An interface cannot have instance fields; only `static final` fields (constants)
 - An interface can extend multiple interfaces (classes can implement multiple interfaces - but they *cannot* extend multiple classes)
+- An interface can have methods with logic written.
+- An interface can only have public access modifier.

 Interfaces and their methods are implicitly `abstract`.
 Their methods are implicitly `public`.